 In this live blog, Professional Pensions brings together all the latest news on the industry's response to the coronavirus pandemic, as well as regulatory and legal updates.

 Every month, several firms issue trackers of the aggregate defined benefit (DB) scheme funding position.
-See here for the March 2020 estimates on the various measures…
+See here for the May 2020 estimates on the various measures…